sudeep71/RNA_Seq_Tutorial/docs/07_recheck_quality_after_trimming.rst

 Now you will have two html files.

-Mac USERs: Use Filezila to transfer and view these files
+Mac USERS: Use Filezila to transfer and view these files

 Windows USERS: Refresh the side window and now you can download the two files